TREASURIES-Bonds rise on outlook for supportive Fed policy

 Investment-grade companies set a record for issuance in the first quarter, at $274.5 billion.
 That surpassed the previous high of $272.3 billion five years ago before the financial crisis began, according to IFR, a unit of Thomson Reuters.

 Prior to the two-year note sale, the Fed bought $1.97 billion in long-dated Treasuries due Feb.
 2036 to May 2041.
-(Additional reporting by Richard Leong; Editing by Dan Grebler and Padraic Cassidy)
+(Additional reporting by Ricahrd Leong; Editing by Dan Grebler)

 * Halliburton Co - will redeem entire outstanding principal amount of its 5.90 pct senior notes due september 2018